Meditect/blockchain_go/README.md

 Back to client one's window, type:
 - send [node one addr] [node two addr] 30013001 0  (transfer '30013001' from node one to node two)

-### 5. Start client three, create a label, and transfer the '30013001' label again.
+### 5. Start client three, create a serial number, and transfer the '30013001' serial number again.
 In a new window, type:

 - ./wallet.sh localhost 3003